raman-1964/totalitycorp-frontend-challenge/README.md

 ## 🚀 Features

+### Authentication

-- **User Authentication**: Allow users to sign up, log in, and log out.
+- **User Authentication**: Allow users to sign up, log in, and log out, if user with a specific email already exist, then it can't be signup with that email again.

 ### 🛒 Cart